-- Who at the senior management level is responsible for the implementation of knowledge security measures?
-Who is responsible at faculty, department and project level?
-How do the roles relate across different entities? - Do you already have a research committee or other committee that may handle some of these tasks? - Is it clear at which organizational level decisions are made, for instance in relation to partnerships, collaborations and employments? - Is there a central security function with a right to veto certain decisions, for example in relation to partnerships, collaborations and employments?
+- Who at the senior management level is responsible for the implementation of security measures?
+Who is responsible within the board of directors, at senior management level and at department level?
+How do the roles relate across different entities? - Do you already have a security or risk committee that may handle some of these tasks? - Is it clear at which organizational level decisions are made, for instance in relation to partnerships, collaborations, employments or outsourcing of critical functions?

-- Are there fixed criteria for when to escalate specific decisions?
-And for how to carry out and document the escalation? - Is the responsibility for different risk types (such as cyber security and physical security) allocated to different parts of the organization?
-If so, is there regular cooperation or meetings between these different areas? - Are there clear communication channels in place for the work related to knowledge security thereby enabling quick and efficient clarification or decision support? - Can decisions concerning travel or conference participation be made at the local level?
+- Is there a central security function with a right to veto certain decisions, for example in relation to partnerships, collaborations, employments and outsourcing? - Are there fixed criteria for when and how to escalate specific decisions?
+And how to carry out and document the escalation? - Is the responsibility for different risk types (such as cyber security and physical security) allocated to different parts of the organization?
+If so, is there regular cooperation or meetings between these different areas?

-Can decisions concerning visitor access to university premises or activities be made at the local level?
+- Are there clear communication channels in place for the security work, thereby enabling quick and efficient clarification or decision support? - Are there clear guidelines in place for business trips or conference participation? - Can visitor access to production facilities etc. be granted at the local level?
 Who is responsible for visitor registration and handling?

 The security plan constitutes the framework of your overall security work.
-This is where you specify the approach to knowledge security at your university or research institute.
-The purpose of the security plan is to document the guidelines, approaches and procedures implemented at your university or research institute.
+This is where you specify the approach to security at your organization.
+The purpose of the security plan is to document the guidelines, approaches and procedures implemented by your organization.
 This is also where you define your overall risk tolerances.
-It is important to keep in mind that the security plan is a dynamic document that should be updated in response to changes in internal or external circumstances, including new information on partners, technological developments, legislative amendments, and so on.
+It is important to keep in mind that the security plan is a dynamic document that should be updated in response to changes in internal or external circumstances, including new information on partners or suppliers, technological developments, legislative amendments etc.

-In continuation of the security plan, a key component of sound security management is to formalize reporting.
-You should ensure that the board, key decision-makers and any relevant committees are regularly briefed on ongoing security work across the university or research institute.
+In continuation of the security plan, a key component of sound security management is to formalize regular reporting.
+You should ensure that the board of directors, key decision-makers and any relevant committees are regularly briefed on ongoing security work across the organization.